Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

            ...

 For more advanced types of mocks, use ``MockFn::new_v1``, ``MockFn::new_v0``, or ``MockFn::new``.
-Each of the which take a closure that has access to the parameter and amount used when invoking, but also the balance and state of the *invoking* contract.
+Each of the which take a closure that has access to the parameter and amount used in ``invoke_contract(.., parameter, .., amount)``, but also the balance and state of contract you are testing.
 The methods differ in what the closure should return.
 V0 contracts do not have a return value, whereas V1 contracts always do.

-Here is a simple example of a mocked entrypoint which only uses the parameter and amount.
-For simplicity it just traps if the input is not as expected:
+Here is a example of a mocked entrypoint that only uses the parameter and amount.
+For simplicity, it just traps if the input is not as expected:

 .. code-block:: rust
-   :emphasize-lines: 10-21
+   :emphasize-lines: 10-23

        ...
        let mut host = TestHost::new(State::new());